-Delhi violence: ‘Investigation targetted towards one end,’ says court, pulls up police
+Delhi violence: ‘Investigation targeted towards one end,’ says court, pulls up police

-The court urged the concerned authorities to ‘monitor’ the inquiry to ‘ensure a fair investigation’ in the violence that left at least 53 dead.
+The court urged the concerned authorities to ‘monitor’ the inquiry to ‘ensure a fair investigation’ in the violence that left at least 53 people dead.

-A court in Delhi on Wednesday castigated the Delhi Police for its investigation into the violence that rocked the North East Delhi in February, The Quint reported.
+A court in Delhi on Wednesday castigated the Delhi Police for its investigation into the violence that rocked parts of North East Delhi in February, The Quint reported.
 This came amid allegations from student activists that the police have been targeting them for mobilising peaceful anti-government protests since December 2019.

 “Perusal of the case diary reveals a disturbing fact,” Additional Sessions Judge Dharmender Rana said.
-“The investigation seems to be targetted only towards one end.
+“The investigation seems to be targeted only towards one end.
 Upon enquiry from Inspector Lokesh and Anil, they have failed to point out what investigation has been carried out so far regarding the involvement of the rival faction.”

 The court urged the concerned authorities to “monitor” the inquiry to “ensure a fair investigation”, according to the website.